Volvo S60 interior

 The Volvo S60’s simple, stylish cabin looks nothing like what you get in most other saloon cars, but you’ll struggle to use its portrait infotainment system on the move

 One of the first things you’ll notice about the Volvo S60‘s interior is the portrait infotainment system that takes pride of place in its simple, understated dashboard.
 This controls almost all of the car’s functions, so there’s no need for a myriad of buttons cluttering up the Volvo S60’s cabin.
 As a result, it looks neater than what you get in a Mercedes C-Class and even edges ahead of the relatively minimalist Audi A4 in the simplicity stakes.

-The seats are supportive and even come with partial Nappa leather trim as standard – go for a high-spec Inscription Plus version and the S60 ditches fabric upholstery altogether.
+The seats are supportive and come with a supple Nappa-leather finish in high-spec Inscription Plus versions.
 Top-spec Polestar Engineered versions even come with contrasting yellow stitching to match their vivid seatbelts.

 Most Volvo S60s come with a leather gear lever surround, but hybrid versions get a shorter crystal gear knob instead.
 It’s hardly an Earth-shattering change, but it does feel nicer than the plain glossy black lever you get in almost every other mid-sized saloon car.